rossfrank/Dynasty-Constitution/README.md

 ##### Kurt Rule (Illegal Lineup) #####
 - Only applies to **OUT** players
+	- If there is a legitimate effort to try and start a player and is unsuccessful either due to another owner or dumb luck, there will be no penalty.
+The commissioner is the final authority on what classifies as best effort.
 - includes bye
 - 1st 40% min 10 FAAB or skip to 2
+- The following penalties are draft picks in the upcoming year
+	- Starts at 5th round but increases round with each penalty or pick the offender doesn't have
+   	- Subsequent penalties will increase as well (3rd penalty is a 4th round pick, 4th penalty is a 3rd round pick, etc.)
-– 2nd penalty 5th round pick (increasing each year you don't have it) – can acquire pick before draft night
+– can acquire a pick before draft night
 – shotgun 5 beers

+##### Conditional Lineups #####
+- If a game is stopped or listed as no contest by the NFL and a player from that game is in the starting lineup, the score for that player will reflect the highest projected pregame score for a player on the roster
+  	- Replacing player can be from the bench

 ##### Roster Cutdown #####
-- All Rosters need to be cutdown to a valid roster the day after the NFL Roster Cutdown day
+- All Rosters need to be cut to a valid roster by 8 PM Eastern the day after the NFL Roster Cutdown day
-- This will be announced in #announcements-dynasty before the day
+- The date will be announced in #announcements-dynasty after the draft
-- If Roster cutdown isn't complete by the day after the deadline the commissioner will start cutting players based on the players drafted in the previous draft in reverse order.
+- If roster cutdown isn't complete by the day after the deadline, the commissioner will start cutting players based on the players drafted in the previous draft in reverse order.
-No Commissioner cuts can happen without a warning sent both to the member and the league
+- No Commissioner cuts can happen without a warning sent to both the member and the league

 ##### IR Rules #####
-- The following statuses will be IR eligible
+- The following statuses will be IR-eligible
 	- Out
 	- Suspended
 	- NA
 	- DNR
 	- COVID
-- The following statuses will not be IR eligible
+- The following statuses will not be IR-eligible
 	- Doubtful

-New statuses are up to the commissioners discretion until the league votes on them
+New statuses are up to the commissioners' discretion until the league votes on them

 ## __Section V - Free Agency & Trading__ ##

 ### Waivers ###

-- Waivers open two days after Roster cutdown day and one day after the league cutdown day
+- Waivers open two days after the league cutdown day at the normal time while guaranteeing at least 24 hours between league cutdown day and waiver opening
 - Each team will receive $200 for a Free Agency Acquisition Budget(FAAB)
 - Per transaction fee is $0
-- There is a two Day waiting period for waivers to clear
+- There is a two-day waiting period for waivers to clear
 - Waivers lock after the championship ends.

 ##### The Danny Rule
-- Waivers clear daily at 3AM PST based on the [Continuous Waivers](https://blog.sleeper.app/continuous-waivers-and-taxi-squads/) setting on Sleeper
+- Waivers clear daily at 4 AM PST based on the [Continuous Waivers](https://blog.sleeper.app/continuous-waivers-and-taxi-squads/) setting on Sleeper

-##### Continuous Waivers Game day excemption
+##### Continuous Waivers Game day exemption
 - Out Kickers only
 - Waiver order penalty
 - Must drop kicker
-- Only used on game day if kicker is declared out after waivers clear
+- Only used on game day if owner's kicker is declared out after waivers clear

 ### Trades ###
 - Trades will be processed immediately.